higgi13425/rmrwr-book/_book/io05-importing.md

 ## Chapter Challenges

 1. There is a file named "paulolol.xlsx" with the path of 'data/paulolol.xlsx'.
-A picture of this problematic file is shown below.
+A picture of this problematic file is shown below.<br>

 ![paulolol](images/paulolol.png)

 - Read in this file with the {readxl} package.
 Just for fun, try this see how this turns out with no additional arguments.
 - Be sure to skip the problematic non-data first few rows
 - Be sure to exclude the problematic non-data calculations below the table.

-2. Our intrepid Investigator has inserted a chart in place of his data table on sheet 1, and moved the data table to a 2nd sheet named 'data', and placed in the top left corner, at the suggestion of his harried statistician, in a new file with the path of 'data/paulolol2.xlsx"

-- Try reading this file in with read_excel()
-- read the help file `help(read_excel)` to figure out how to read in the data from this excel file.

-## Future forms of data ingestion

-- reading data from the web with readr
-- reading data from Google Sheets with googlesheets
-- reading data from web tables with rvest
-- reading data from a REDCap database with REDCapR

-## Solutions to Challenges

 Solution to Challenge 1: paulolol.xlsx

+<div class='webex-solution'><button>Show Me Solution 1</button>

 ```r
 read_excel(path = 'data/paulolol.xlsx',